Azure/azure-powershell/src/ApiManagement/ApiManagement/help/Get-AzApiManagementApiLoggers.md

 ```

 ## DESCRIPTION
-The **Add-AzApiManagementApiToProduct** cmdlet gets attached logger of an Azure API Management API.
+The **Get-AzApiManagementApiLoggers** cmdlet gets attached logger of an Azure API Management API.

 ## EXAMPLES